 Relaxation and massage techniques in the water: Watsu and Aguahara

-Watsu is a relaxation and massage technique in water which could be useful for everyone for total relaxation and to release tension.
+Watsu is a relaxation and massage technique in water that could be useful for everyone for total relaxation and to release tension.
 It is an amazing chance to take rest and go into deep relaxation while being held by water and the therapist.

 This technique is very useful for divers to extend your relaxation limits and improve the quality of relaxation.
 Watsu helps develop a very important skill for freedivers — to relax muscles that are not active at the moment.

-How does session look like?
+How does the session look like?

-While being supported by the therapist’s hands you will lay down on the water surface, your eyes closed, face upfront, and your body will be underwater while not having tension in it.
+While being supported by the therapist’s hands you will lay down on the surface, your eyes closed, face upfront, and your body will be underwater while not having tension in it.
 Different movements with changing intensity and amplitude follow after.

 Watsu and Aguahara sessions could be held:

-- As one time relaxation procedure
+- As one-time relaxation procedure

 - Each 1-2 days during 10 days as a therapy